Inside: Find out if coconut sugar is good for you. Is it better for your blood sugar? It is a smarter choice than white sugar? Here are the facts!

 Coconut sugar can be used one-for-one in place of white table sugar in recipes, though your recipes may come out (and taste) a bit different when using it.

 |You might also like: Is Coconut Oil Healthy?|

 Is coconut sugar good for you?

 Here are the facts about coconut sugar nutrition: Per teaspoon, it has the same number of calories (15) and carbohydrates (4 grams) as table sugar.
-It has no fiber, protein, or meaningful amounts of vitamins or minerals.
+According to the label, it has:

 You may have seen information online about how nutritious coconut sugar is compared to regular sugar.
 But the high amounts of vitamins and minerals mentioned in articles are usually based on a much larger amount of coconut sugar than you’d actually eat.